If you have asthma, you may experience one or more of the following symptoms:

 - Heartburn, or GERD.
 Heartburn, which can be a symptom of gastroesophageal reflux disease (GERD), is caused by stomach acid backing up into your esophagus or sometimes into your throat.
 If you have GERD, lying down can make your heartburn and your asthma symptoms worse.
 If you are having nighttime asthma symptoms, try not to eat too close to bedtime, and ask your healthcare provider about GERD.
 Treating GERD may help to improve asthma symptoms in people who have both conditions.

-Be sure to talk to your healthcare provider if you are having trouble sleeping or are waking during the night due to your asthma.
+Be sure to talk to your healthcare provider if you are having trouble sleeping or are waking during the night due to your asthma symptoms.

-WHEN YOU'RE PREGNANT During pregnancy, some women find that their asthma improves, while others find that it worsens or stays the same.
-Improved asthma control during pregnancy is associated with lower rates of pregnancy-related complications.
+WHEN YOU’RE PREGNANT During pregnancy, some women find that their asthma improves, while others find that it worsens or stays the same.
+Well-controlled asthma is not associated with significant risk to mother or baby.
 So if you have asthma and are pregnant, talk to your healthcare provider about what you might expect and what you can do about asthma symptoms.

 WHEN TAKING MEDICATION Some medicines can trigger asthma symptoms.
-These medicines include prescription medications and over-the-counter medications such as aspirin, cold medicines, nonsteroidal pain relievers (for example, acetaminophen, ibuprofen, and naproxen sodium), and even eye drops.
+These medicines include prescription medications and over-the-counter medications such as aspirin, cold medicines, nonsteroidal pain relievers (for example, ibuprofen and naproxen sodium), and even some eye drops used to treat glaucoma.
 Talk to your healthcare provider about all of the medicines you take, including prescription and non-prescription medicines.
 Keep a list and show it to your provider at each visit.